nmchenry01/async-python-presentation/index.md

 However, the current [beta release](https://www.sqlalchemy.org/download.html#beta) and the upcoming major [2.0 release](https://docs.sqlalchemy.org/en/14/changelog/migration_20.html) have/will have full asyncio support.

-Today, we'll take a look at some of that preview functionality.
+Today, we'll take a look at some of that preview functionality, after going over some basic example usage of the library.

 ## API Overview